toss/es-toolkit/docs/reference/object/mergeWith.md

 Merges the properties of the source object into the target object.

 You can provide a custom `merge` function to control how properties are merged.
-The `merge` function is called for each property that is being merged and receives the following arguments:

-- `targetValue`: The current value of the property in the target object.
-- `sourceValue`: The value of the property in the source object.
-- `key`: The key of the property being merged.
-- `target`: The target object.
-- `source`: The source object.

-The `merge` function should return the value to be set in the target object.
+It should return the value to be set in the target object.

 If it returns `undefined`, a default deep merge will be applied for arrays and objects:

 - If a property in the source object is an array or an object and the corresponding property in the target object is also an array or object, they will be merged.
 - If a property in the source object is undefined, it will not overwrite a defined property in the target object.